Isaac Paredes Player Props: Rays vs. Padres

 Padres Pitching Rankings

-- The 8.7 strikeouts per nine innings compiled by the Padres pitching staff ranks 15th in MLB.
+- The 8.8 strikeouts per nine innings put together by the Padres pitching staff ranks 12th in MLB.

-- The Padres' 3.84 team ERA ranks seventh among all league pitching staffs.
+- The Padres have a 3.79 team ERA that ranks seventh among all league pitching staffs.

-- Padres pitchers combine to surrender 75 total home runs at a rate of 1.1 per game (to rank 13th in baseball).
+- Padres pitchers combine to rank 12th in baseball in home runs allowed (75 total, 1.1 per game).

+- Musgrove gets the start for the Padres, his 10th of the season.
+He is 4-2 with a 4.37 ERA and 47 strikeouts in 47 1/3 innings pitched.

+- In his last time out on Wednesday, the right-hander went six innings against the Cleveland Guardians, allowing three earned runs while surrendering seven hits.

 © 2023 Data Skrive.
 All rights reserved.